Try it free

 print(resp.json())

-- Voice: direct, imperative for tasks, descriptive for concept pages (use "do/undo" cues).
+• Voice: Use a direct, imperative tone for tasks and descriptive language for concept pages (incorporate "do/undo" cues).

-- Formatting: fenced code blocks, monospace for identifiers, bold for parameters when inline.
+• Formatting: Utilize fenced code blocks, employ monospace for identifiers, and bold parameters when inline.

-- Versioning: include API version in path, document deprecation windows (90 days min recommended).
+• Versioning: Include the API version in the path and document deprecation windows (a minimum of 90 days is recommended).

-- Changelog: maintain an actionable changelog with migration notes and sample diffs.
+• Changelog: Maintain an actionable changelog that includes migration notes and sample diffs.

-- Localization: structure copy to be extractable; avoid concatenated strings that break translation.
+• Localization: Structure the copy to be easily extractable; avoid concatenated strings that may disrupt translation.

 Client-Facing Deliverables & Time Estimates